swiftlang/swift-evolution/proposals/0291-package-collections.md

 #### Remove

-The `remove` command removes a feed by URL from the user's list of configured collections.
+The `remove` command removes a collection by URL from the user's list of configured collections.

 ```
 $ swift package-collections remove https://www.example.com/packages.json